technowledgy/vue-postgrest/docs/guide/index.md

 ...
 ```

-You can use the `get` function to rerun the get request, e.g. if you need to refresh your data manually.
-You can monitor the current number of pending requests with `pg.get.nPending`.
+You can call the `get` function to rerun the get request, e.g. if you need to refresh your data manually.
+The current number of pending requests is stored in `pg.get.nPending`.

 **Note:** The `get` function also exposes getters for information about failed requests, see [error handling](./#error-handling).

 ### Pagination

 Server side pagination can be achieved by setting the mixin options `limit` and `offset`.
 When used on the query object root level, these options set the appropriate request headers automatically.
-When used inside and embed object, limit and offset will be appended to the query string.
+When used inside an embed object, limit and offset will be appended to the query string.

 ``` vue
 <template>